FreddieDeWitt/google-translate-extended-api/README.md

   Each key contains an array of translations (`String`) or if `dataOption.detailedTranslationsSynonyms === true` - an array of the following Objects
   - `translation`: String
   - `synonyms`: [String]
-  - `frequency`: Number - the frequency of this translation
+  - `frequency`: Number - the frequency of this translation (1, 2, 3).
+1 means the most frequently, 3 - the least frequent words.

   **Examples:** (some results was omitted for the sake of simplicity)
   - `dataOption.detailedTranslationsSynonyms === false`